joo-interactive-design/major-studio-fall22/1.Quantitative Data/concept and sketches.md

 ## Prevalence of undernourishment

 The data brought me the question "How prevalent is undernourishment in the world?
-Also, is there correlation between undernourishment and maternal and infant mortality rate?."
-I will use heatmap method on the world map to show the prevalence of undernourishment, and line chart for maternal and infant mortality rate.
+Also, is there a correlation between undernourishment and maternal and infant mortality rate?"
+I will use a heatmap method on the world map to show the prevalence of undernourishment, and a line chart for maternal and infant mortality rate.

 <img width="609" alt="sketch2" src="https://user-images.githubusercontent.com/86972559/191416830-29a04287-6633-4b62-9519-a0e812243da7.png">